scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 These `itkwasm/emscripten` and `itkwasm/wasi` Docker images are _dockcross_ images -- Docker images with pre-configured C++ cross-compiling toolchains that enable easy-application, reproducible builds, and a clean separation of the build environment, source tree, and build artifacts [@dockcross].

 These images include not only the CMake pre-configured toolchains, but pre-built versions of the ITK-Wasm C++ core.
-Moreover, Wasm tools for optimization, debugging, emulation and system execution, testing, are bundled.
-A number of build and system configurations are included to make optimized and debuggable builds for scientific codebases a breeze.
+Moreover, Wasm tools for optimization, debugging, system execution, and testing are bundled.
+A number of build and system configurations are included to for optimized and debuggable builds.

 ### Command line interface (CLI)